Constructor-io/constructorio-ui-quizzes/src/stories/Quiz/Hooks/Docs/markdown/QuizQuestionsPropGettersDocs.md

   - ##### `getOpenTextInputProps`

-    This methods returns the props that should be applied to an input `<input>` on quiz questions of type OpenText.
+    This method returns the props that should be applied to an input `<input>` on quiz questions of type OpenText.

     This handles input state, events and styles.